Bridging loans for non-standard properties

 Non-standard property is where bridging finance most clearly demonstrates its value relative to conventional lending: the ability to complete on assets that mainstream lenders will not consider, to fund the transition from current state to a state that conventional lending can support, and to do so within timelines that the conventional route cannot match.
 The trade-off is cost and scrutiny, and the cases that work best are consistently those where the non-standard characteristics are understood clearly, disclosed honestly at the outset, and addressed by a well-evidenced exit plan that has been tested against the specific criteria of the intended refinance lender or the realistic sale market for the specific property type.

-This information is general in nature and is not personalised financial, legal, or tax advice.
-Bridging loans are secured on property, so the property may be at risk if repayments are not maintained.
-Before proceeding, review the full costs including interest structure, fees, and any exit charges, understand how much will actually be received as a net advance, and make sure the exit strategy is realistic and time-bound.
-Consider whether other funding routes could be more suitable and take independent professional advice if unsure.
+This article is for informational purposes only and does not constitute financial, legal, or tax advice.
+Your property may be repossessed if you do not keep up repayments on a bridging loan.
+Before proceeding, review the full costs including interest structure, fees, and any exit charges, understand how much you will actually receive as a net advance, and make sure your exit strategy is realistic and time-bound.
+Consider whether other funding routes could be more suitable and take independent professional advice if you are unsure.
+Actual outcomes will depend on your individual circumstances.